 When we waste time with email because of our own actions, complaining about email doesn't make much sense.
 To get control of email, we have to change how we work with it.
 Here's Part III of a little catalog of ways to waste time with email.
-See "Email Antics: Part II," Point Lookout for December 31, 2003, for more.
+See "Email Antics: II," Point Lookout for December 31, 2003, for more.

 - Forward off-color "humor"

 - While the more innocent and witty jokes can be relatively safe, some of what circulates is pretty old and tired.
 I've been receiving some items for years.
 Forward only the current and fresh.